 The First Encounter: Too Bizarre to Be a Lie

 During the first winter at Plymouth, half of the new settlers perished.
-Then, on a cold and windy March day, a young, bold American Indian brave walked unannounced into the Plymouth settlement.
+Then, on a cold and windy March day, a young, bold Native American brave walked unannounced into the Plymouth settlement.
 Even more surprising was the fact that the first words that came from the Native's mouth were in English.

-The Native man's name was Samoset and he wanted to know if the Pilgrims had any beer.
+The man's name was Samoset and he wanted to know if the Pilgrims had any beer.
 This request sounds much stranger to someone living in the 21st century than it would to a person traveling overseas on a 17th-century sailing ship.
 In those days, most sailing ships carried many kegs of beer along with the supply of water.
 The beer was for drinking, while the water was for washing and other necessary tasks.
-The reason sailors and travelers drank beer instead of water was that it is less prone to infection and thus cleaner.
+The reason sailors and travelers drank beer instead of water was that it was less prone to infection and thus cleaner.

 Who Was Samoset?

 Samoset was not from the Massachusetts Bay region.
 Instead, he lived on a large island located off the coast of Maine, called Monhegan Island.
 Because of its strategic geographic location, this rocky, inhabited isle had been a stopping place for sailing ships since the Englishman, Martin Pring, first set foot on the island in 1603.
 It was from the infrequent visits of European sailors and fishermen that Samoset had learned a few words of English and acquired a taste for beer.